 And then Kakaban has a Barracuda Point, which rarely disappoints.
 The barracudas are almost always at the rendezvous ...

-I did not make a macro, in Kakaban, and I sometimes regretted to have with me only my fisheye.
-There is something to have fun too, with the usual small tropical fauna: clownfish, moray eels, scorpion fish, lionfish, butterfly fish, anthias, exotic shrimps and mini crabs ...
+I did not do any macro photography in Kakaban, and I sometimes regretted to have only my fisheye camera with me.
+There is also a lot of fun to be had, with the usual small tropical fauna: clownfish, morays, scorpion-fish, flying scorpion-fish, butterfly-fish, anthias, exotic shrimps and mini crabs...

-Kakaban also reserves some big surprises that make the heart beat a little faster: on two occasions, we saw rays eagles ...
-A little too far, unfortunately, no way to take pictures.
+Kakaban also reserves some surprises that make our heart beat a little faster: twice, we saw eagle rays...
+From a little too far, unfortunately, no way to take pictures.

-As for sharks and turtles, they are less abundant than Sipadan (Malaysian side of Borneo, which I will talk about later), but we meet regularly.
+As for sharks and turtles, they are less abundant than in Sipadan (Malaysian side of Borneo, which I will talk about later), but they are regularly encountered.

-At each end of the dive, when we go back to the light and the coral garden, it's an explosion of life and colors ...
+At the end of each dive, when we go back to the light and the coral garden, it is an explosion of life and colors...

 Kakaban has become my favorite spot for underwater photography in the Derawan Archipelago.